PlushFamily/plush-protocol-contracts/README.md

 This repository contains the source code for Ethereum contracts.

 ## Project structure
-`contracts` directory with contracts code
+`contracts` directory with source code of contracts

+`contracts/old` directory with source code of old contracts

 `scripts` directory with description of the deployment process